brevzin/cpp_proposals/1240_scalable_reflection/scalable-reflection.md

 produces a constant value for reflections of variables, functions, variable/function templates, and namespaces.

-A number of function properties produce a constant value for reflections of functions only:
+A number of function properties produce a constant value for reflections of functions and function templates only:

 ::: bq
 ```cpp